ynzhu/inf551/project/readme.md

-## attributes in yelp data that can be used for choosing:
+## Attributes in yelp data that can be used for choosing:
 ### categories
 categories[0][alias] and categories[0][title]
 categories[1][alias] and categories[1][title]